MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

 Don't hardcode secrets within software.
-To find and remove secrets from the source code, it is most efficient to use a reliable tool that can scan the entire source code and find them.
+To find and remove secrets from the source code, it's most efficient to use a reliable tool that can scan the entire source code and find them.
 Once found, move them to a safe place following the guideline for secure storage and use of secrets.

 **Problem**

 Secrets for software refer to entities that establish identity and provide access to resources or are used to protect important or sensitive data by signing or encrypting the data (for example, passwords, storage keys, connection strings, private keys).
-It is tempting to keep secrets in the software product so they can be readily obtained when needed by the software.
-However, these hardcoded secrets (either in plain text or encrypted but with easily discoverable decryption key) can lead to severe or catastrophic security incidents as they are easily discovered and can be used to compromise your service and data.
+It's tempting to keep secrets in the software product so they can be readily obtained when needed by the software.
+However, these hardcoded secrets (either in plain text or encrypted but with easily discoverable decryption key) can lead to severe or catastrophic security incidents as they're easily discovered and can be used to compromise your service and data.

 **Prevention**